slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ### How to mentor your kids?

 <!--
+> *"Nothing affects the life of a child so much as the unlived life of its parent."
+-- Carl Jung*
+> *"Don't force your children into your ways, for they were created for a time different from your own."
+-- Plato*
 - the best you can do for a kid is to love their mother
 - we are raising weak men and girls who need validation because their father wasn't there.
 - teenagers = treated like children but expected to act like adults